This post may contain affiliate links. Please read our full Disclosure Policy.

 Notes

-- One of the biggest pieces of advice is to keep a vacuum nearby.
-You almost vacuum as you go because pet hairs and dust seem to continually appear throughout the entire process.
+• One of the biggest pieces of advice is to keep a vacuum nearby.
+You almost vacuum as you go because pet hairs and dust seem to appear throughout the entire process continually.

-- Make sure to use a brush that is no bigger than the plank size for the best results.
+• Make sure to use a brush no bigger than the plank size for the best results.

 So, I have done it both ways, with a top coat and with the cabinet paint that already has a hardener in it.
 I do prefer the cabinet paint over the top coat for a few reasons.
 First, it is less work as you are done after the painting coats and don’t require any further steps.
 The second reason and probably more importantly, it is MUCH easier to touch up the scratches with cabinet paint.
 It can very difficult to match the color of the floor paint when using the top coat method as it does change over time and touching up with a top coat will also add an additional layer of product.